Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Trains skills such as reading and writing policy advisory reports, management and leadership, and organisation, and is meant for students with a broad interest in current affairs, social issues, policy, management and entrepreneurship.
 This major is offered by the Athena Institute of the VU.

-• Minor Tesla
+• Minor Collective Futures

 Accreditation and academic title